Evermore Park is the Best Roleplaying Theme Park in America (5 stars PLUS)

 In interactive theater, performers engage with you personally.
 For example, a comedian may speak with individual people in the audience, or you’re at a Halloween attraction and the monsters single you out, or you go to Disney World and meet Mickey Mouse.
 Perhaps you’ve heard of Sleep No More, a spooky adaptation of Macbeth in New York City.

-Managing Editor Matt Martino and I have more than 20 years’ experience in interactive theatre, having written or played in dozens of LARPs (Live Action Roleplaying Games), built video games, worked at several Halloween attractions and Renaissance Faires, and reviewed more than 100 interactive attractions over 17 years at Events INSIDER Magazine.
+Managing Editor Matt Martino and I have a combined 50 years’ experience in interactive theatre, having written or played in dozens of LARPs (Live Action Roleplaying Games), built video games, worked at several Halloween attractions and Renaissance Faires, and reviewed more than 100 interactive attractions over 17 years at Events INSIDER Magazine.
 So we speak from experience when we say that Evermore Park is a must-see venue in Utah that combines the best parts of Renaissance Faires, theme parks, Halloween attractions, and interactive theatre.

 Based near Salt Lake City, Utah, Evermore Park is a year-round venue that changes its theme to suit the seasons.
 They just completed their Oktoberfest celebrations, and we happened to see “LORE”, their Halloween show.
 For winter they will soon have a Christmas theme.